kiteiru/nsu-diploma-wheat/articles_methods/boostedunet_mse_and_unet_whd/README.md

 * backbone - encoder name from segmentation_models_pytorch library
 * modelname - under what name model will be saved
 * debugname - under what name json with metrics on each epoch will be saved
-* ntree - time of architecture boosting
+* ntree - what number architecture will be boosted

 ## Testing